Octave Mannoni

-Dominique-Octave Mannoni ([manɔni]; 29 August 1899, in Sologne – 30 July 1989, in Paris) was a French psychoanalyst and author.
+Dominique-Octave Mannoni ([manɔni]; 29 August 1899 – 30 July 1989) was a French psychoanalyst and author.

 Life

 After spending more than twenty years in Madagascar, Mannoni returned to France after World War II where he, inspired by Lacan, published several psychoanalytic books and articles.
 In 1964, he followed Lacan into the École Freudienne de Paris, where he remained (with his wife Maud Mannoni) a loyal supporter to the end.

 Work

-Arguably his most well known work, Prospero and Caliban: The Psychology of Colonization, deals with colonization and the psychology of the colonizer and the colonized.
-Mannoni saw the coloniser, with his "Prospero complex" as one in regressive flight from a father complex, using splitting and the scapegoating of the colonised to evade personal problems; the colonised as hiding resentment behind dependency.
+Arguably his most well-known work, Prospero and Caliban: The Psychology of Colonization, deals with colonization and the psychology of the colonizer and the colonized.
+Mannoni saw the colonizer, with his "Prospero complex" as one in regressive flight from a father complex, using splitting and the scapegoating of the colonized to evade personal problems; the colonized as hiding resentment behind dependency.

 The book was later criticized by writers such as Frantz Fanon for underestimating the socio-materialistic roots of the colonial encounter.
+Fanon also criticized Mannoni for characterizing French racism as taking place only in its colonies.
+Fanon argued that racism was built into the French metropole, and that Mannoni's failure to recognize this was a major weakness of his theory..

 Nevertheless, it was to influence a generation of Shakespeare directors like Jonathan Miller, who considered that Mannoni "saw Caliban and Ariel as different forms of black response to white paternalism".

 Another of Mannoni's well-known works was "Clefs pour l'imaginaire ou l'Autre Scène", Seuil, 1969.